 - Pricing risk is the risk of systematic mispricing which could arise due to changes in the legal or external environment, changes to the supply and demand of capital, and companies using inadequate information to make decisions.
-This risk could affect multiple classes across a number of underwriting years. - Catastrophe risk refers to the potential for large losses to arise from multiple independent insured policies a result of a single cause.
-This definition applies to all classes of business written in all territories and includes both natural and man-made causes, for example: earthquakes, hurricanes, marine or aviation incidents, acts of terrorism, cyber events or systemic malpractice. - Reserve risk describes the potential that provisions set aside to meet claims payments in respect of events that have occurred turn out to be inadequate.
+This risk could affect multiple classes across a number of underwriting years. - Accumulation risk is defined as the potential for loss associated with any event or cause which has the capacity to result in more than one policy responding.
+This definition encompasses all classes of business written by SIIE in all territories and includes both natural and man-made causes.
+Specific causes of accumulation risk include for example: earthquakes, hurricanes, marine or aviation incidents, acts of terrorism, cyber events or systemic malpractice. - Reserve risk describes the potential that provisions set aside to meet claims payments in respect of events that have occurred turn out to be inadequate.
 This risk is most pronounced for medium and long tailed business where the typical period between loss occurrence and ultimate claim settlement can be very long, in these cases unanticipated changes in the legal landscape (e.g. tort reform) or external conditions (e.g. inflation) can have a material impact on the adequacy of claims provisions.
 For short-tailed business, reserve uncertainty can be significant immediately following a major event, however the typically shorter reporting and settlement periods mean this risk is unlikely to persist and compound over time.